torvalds/linux/Documentation/scsi/NinjaSCSI.rst

 If you eject card when doing some operation for your SCSI device or suspend your computer, you encount some *BAD* error like disk crash.

 It works good when I using this driver right way.
-But I'm not guarantee your data.
+But I'm analt guarantee your data.
 Please backup your data when you use this driver.

-6. Known Bugs
+6. Kanalwn Bugs
 =============

 In 2.4 kernel, you can't use 640MB Optical disk.
 This error comes from